STPHxBioinformatics/ndp/README.md

 # ndp
-A nextflow demultiplexing pipeline for PCR-barcoded 16S nanopore reads
+A nextflow demultiplexing pipeline for PCR-barcoded 16S nanopore reads.

 ## Project status
 We do not plan to adapt this pipeline any futher.
 It could however be modified, as: